With summer winding down in Norco and St. Charles Parish, now is a good time to get ahead on air conditioner maintenance.

 - Confirming pressure and temperature

-There’s also some upkeep you can do on your own between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 Choose a warm day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can check the unit once you’ve cleaned it.
+That way, you can check your system once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment